DavidRC-Projects/Approval_Predict/README.md

 - **Null Hypothesis**
 -There is no significant relationship between applicant features and loan approval outcomes.
 Approval decisions cannot be predicted from these features due to insufficient data.

+## Statistical Validation of Hypotheses

+To validate the hypotheses statistically, we conducted correlation analyses using both Pearson and Spearman correlation coefficients.
+These correlation analyses provide quantitative measures of the strength and direction of relationships between features and loan approval outcomes.

+### Hypothesis Validation Results

+**Hypothesis 1: Credit Score and Approval Rates**

+- **Pearson Correlation**: Strong positive correlation with loan approval (one of the highest correlation values observed)
+- **Spearman Correlation**: Strong positive correlation, consistent with Pearson results
+- **Interpretation**: The strong positive correlation indicates that as credit scores increase, loan approval rates tend to increase.
+This relationship is evident in both linear (Pearson) and monotonic (Spearman) analyses.
+- **Conclusion**: **Hypothesis VALIDATED** - The strong positive correlation provides evidence that higher credit scores are associated with higher approval rates.
+Credit score is identified as the most important predictor in the final ML model.

+**Hypothesis 2: Employment History and Approval Rates**

+- **Pearson Correlation**: Weak positive correlation with loan approval
+- **Spearman Correlation**: Weak positive correlation, consistent with Pearson results
+- **Interpretation**: The weak correlation values indicate that years employed has minimal relationship with loan approval outcomes.
+The correlation is positive but very small, suggesting employment history has limited predictive power.
+- **Conclusion**: **Hypothesis NOT VALIDATED** - The weak correlation indicates that years employed does not have a strong relationship with loan approval outcomes.
+This feature adds minimal predictive value to the model.

+**Hypothesis 3: Loan-to-Income Ratio and Approval Rates**

+- **Pearson Correlation**: Moderate negative correlation with loan approval
+- **Spearman Correlation**: Moderate negative correlation, consistent with Pearson results
+- **Interpretation**: The negative correlation indicates that as loan-to-income ratio increases (higher loan amounts relative to income), approval rates tend to decrease.
+This moderate relationship suggests affordability is an important factor in approval decisions.
+- **Conclusion**: **Hypothesis VALIDATED** - The moderate negative correlation confirms that higher loan-to-income ratios are associated with lower approval rates.
+Loan-to-income ratio is identified as the second most important feature in the final ML model.

+### Overall Statistical Conclusion

+The correlation analysis demonstrates that:
+- **2 out of 3 hypotheses are validated** through correlation analysis
+- **Credit score** shows the strongest positive correlation with loan approval, making it the dominant predictor
+- **Loan-to-income ratio** shows a moderate negative correlation, confirming its importance as an affordability indicator
+- **Years employed** shows weak correlation, confirming it has limited predictive value
+- The correlation findings align with the feature importance rankings in the final ML model

+These findings support the use of credit score and loan-to-income ratio as key features in the machine learning model, while confirming that years employed has limited predictive value.

 [Back to top](#approval-predictor---a-predictive-classification-model-for-determining-loan-approval-outcomes)

 ## Mapping Business Requirements to Data Visualisation and ML Tasks